 So here’s a request from a frazzled parent.
 Please try and understand this hidden labor.
 Please be sensitive to it, both in the workplace and with your friends.

-But then add in the various ways that having our son in a new environment involves extra work, extra caution, extra energy.
+Then add in the various ways that having our son in a new environment involves extra work, extra caution, extra energy.

 So we turned down the colleague’s invitation.

 I think my new colleague understood.
 Given that he’s a dean at my college and exercises a supervisory role over me, I sure hope he does.
-I would have rather not needed to, in part because I think he could easily be a good friend.
-And I want to help my wife meet more people here in our new state.

-On the other hand, if you’re a person who doesn’t have to do such hidden labor, pay attention to those around you that might have to.
+On the other hand, if you’re a person who doesn’t have to do such hidden labor, pay attention to those around you that might have to do so.
 They may need to spend their Saturday morning filling out forms for therapists rather than having coffee.
 They may be too tired from being up much of the night caring for a child with narcolepsy to join you for yoga at the new place down the street.
 They may not be able to go to a movie with you because they need to continue working on inventing the vocabulary they need for their jobs.
 They may find it hard to do ‘small talk’ with all the concerns running through their head.
-They may down your social invitation, yet again, because they’re simply spent.
+They may turn down your social invitation, yet again, because they’re simply spent.

-KEVIN TIMPE and his wife live in Grand Rapids, MI and have three children.
-Their oldest has multiple disabilities and is one of approximately 50 diagnosed individuals with 2p15-16.1 Microdeletion Syndrome worldwide.
+Kevin and his wife live in Grand Rapids, MI and have three children.
+Their oldest has multiple disabilities and is one of approximately 60 diagnosed individuals with 2p15-16.1 Microdeletion Syndrome worldwide.
 Kevin is the president of a disability advocacy company, 22 Advocacy, which focuses primarily on advocating for children with disabilities in public schools.
 When not parenting or advocating for children with disabilities, Kevin holds the William H. Jellema Chair in Christian Philosophy at Calvin College.
 He’s the author or editor of eight books and has written over fifty articles or book chapters.
 In the past few years, he’s begun writing on philosophical issues related to disability.